-As part of the visa application, an Immigration Healthcare Surcharge (IHS) is payable, currently £776 for each 12-month period which entitles students to access the National Health Service (NHS).
-Please note, those applying for a visa to undertake a PhD and their dependants will need to meet the costs of the healthcare surcharge covering the full course period up-front.
+As part of the visa application, a healthcare surcharge is payable, currently £776 for each 12-month period which entitles students to access the National Health Service (NHS).
+Please note, those applying for a visa to undertake a PhD and any dependants will need to meet the costs of the healthcare surcharge covering the full course period up-front.